juliusfrost/411-group-project/README.md

 # 411 Group Project: When2Eat

-Our app accesses calendar and location data for a group of users and finds restaurants that match time, location, and food preferences.
+Our app accesses calendar data for a group of users and finds restaurants that match time, location, and food preferences for members in a session.

 ## Team Members
 Lab Section: A2